m4cit/slangID3_DL/README.md

 ## Issues
-The training dataset is still too small, resulting in overfitting (after augmentation).
+- The training dataset is still too small, resulting in overfitting (after augmentation).
+- The splitting is not quite correctly implemented right now.

 ## Preprocessing